Will Fiberglass Insulation Burn? Fire Safety Facts

 • Create gaps around recessed lighting fixtures

-Vapor Barrier Positioning
+Vapor Barrier Positioning1.

 • Install facing material toward the living space